lucid-bbayo/IBM-Python-Project-for-Data-Science/README.md

 # IBM-Python-Project-for-Data-Science
-Final notebook from the IBM's Python Project for Data Science, in partial fulfillment of the requirement to complete and earn IBM Data Science Professional Certificate
+The project is part of IBM's Python Project for Data Science, which is a course in the IBM Data Science Professional Certificate.The project aims to demonstrate the skills of web scraping and data analysis, using python libraries which include Requests, Beautiful Soup, YFinance, Pandas and Matplotlib.